 Enrichment: Allow students to illustrate their favorite part of the story in their reading log or journal.
 Encourage the students to write a few sentences on why this was their favorite part of the story.

 - Have students read their completed Paragraph Frame aloud to a partner.

-- Rotate around the room and listen to the students, paying attention to how comfortable the students seem during retell, body language, and whether or not the students included important characters and events from the story.
+- Rotate around the room and listen to the students, paying attention to how comfortable the students seem during retell, body language, and whether or not the students included important characters and events from the beginning, middle, and end of the story.

 - Collect the Paragraph Frames as a formative assessment.